adambloebaum/dodger-face/README.md

 ### Relationships
 - **Face to Encoding**: This is a one-to-many relationship where each face can have multiple encodings.
 This relationship is represented in the `Face` class with the `encodings` attribute, which refers to the `Encoding` class.
 The `back_populates="face"` attribute in the `Encoding` class ensures a bidirectional relationship.
 - **Encoding to Face**: This represents a many-to-one relationship.
 Each encoding is linked to a single face.
 This relationship is defined in the `Encoding` class with the `face` attribute, referring to the `Face` class.
-The `back_populates="encodings"` attribute in the `Face` class maintains the connection from the other side【51†source】.
+The `back_populates="encodings"` attribute in the `Face` class maintains the connection from the other side.

+## Identification Process
+1. **Loading Known Encodings**: The system loads known face encodings and corresponding names from the database.
+This is done using a join query to associate each encoding with the correct name, deserializing the encoding from JSON format.

+2. **Video Processing**: For each video file, the system captures frames, skipping a specified number of frames to optimize processing.

+3. **Face Detection and Encoding**: Faces are detected in each frame using Dlib's CNN face detection model.
+These faces are then encoded using Dlib's face recognition model.

+4. **Identification and Matching**: The encoded faces are transformed using a PCA model to reduce dimensionality.
+The Nearest Neighbor model is then used to find the best match from the known encodings.
+A threshold is set to determine whether a face is known or unknown.

+5. **Tracking Appearances**: The system tracks each appearance of a known individual, counting the occurrences and calculating the confidence score based on the distance metric from the Nearest Neighbor model.

+## Summarization output
+The summarization process involves the following steps:

+1. **Appearance Time Calculation**: For each identified individual, the system calculates the percentage of time they appear in the video based on their appearance count and total frames with faces.

+2. **Average Confidence**: The average confidence score for each individual is calculated.
+This score is derived from the confidence scores obtained during the identification process.

+3. **Summary Generation**: The system generates a summary that includes the appearance time percentage and average confidence for each identified individual.
+This summary is provided in a dictionary format, which can then be serialized into JSON for reporting or further analysis.

 ## Configuration
 Configuration settings are located in `config.json`.
 This includes database connection and paths to facial recognition models.